JerBouma/FinanceToolkit/README.md

 The Toolkit initialization has the ability to add custom datasets which can serve as input for external datasets from different providers but also to prevent downloading all of the same data again.
 Have a look at [this comment](https://github.com/JerBouma/FinanceToolkit/issues/68#issuecomment-1748684501) that explains this further.

+> **What is the "Benchmark" that is automatically obtained when acquiring historical data?**

+This is related to the `benchmark_ticker` parameter which is set to "SPY" (S&P 500) by default.
+This is important when calculating performance metrics such as the Sharpe Ratio or Treynor Ratio that require a market return.
+This can be disabled by setting `benchmark_ticker=None` in the Toolkit initialization.

 > **Are you part of FinancialModelingPrep?**

 *No, I am not*.
 I've merely picked them as the primary data provider given that they have a generous free tier and fair pricing compared to other providers.
 Therefore, any questions related to the data should go through [their contact form](https://site.financialmodelingprep.com/contact).
 When it comes to any type of ratios, performance metrics, risk metrics, technical indicators or economic indicators, feel free to reach out to me as this is my own work.